baruchlubinsky/kdd/README.md

 Create a private integration and save the secret in your local database in `notion_accounts.access_token`.
 You may use this as the `token` argument in the Notion library.

-Add a session to your browser by also creating a `user` record, and then visiting `/dev/token`.
+Add a session to your browser by first creating a `user` record manually, and then visiting `/dev/token`.